 5. Diverse: become part of a diverse society

 If you decide to set up your business in Germany, you will be choosing a country offering a high quality of life.
 In addition, Germany’s culture, the diversity of its people and its family friendliness make the country extremely attractive.

 More than 10 million people from other countries call Germany their home.
 This co-existence of various cultures and religions has given rise to a lively, international arts and culture scene.
 A high quality of life and a stable democracy also contribute to peaceful coexistence in Germany.

 Family plays an important role, too: More than 11,6 million families with children live in Germany.
-Policy-makers and companies take their interests very seriously.
+Policy-makers and companies take your personal interests very seriously.
 This means that parents have many ways of reconciling work and family life.
 From the age of one, children in Germany are generally entitled to a place in childcare, for example.